-- The sequence diagram also supplies us with many new events
+- The sequence diagram also supplies us with many new events (messages exchanged between objects in the diagram)

 - newTournament(league)

 - setName(name)

 - setMaxPlayers(max)

 - commit

 - checkMaxTournament()

-createTournament
+- createTournament

 - Question:

 - Who owns these events?

 - Answer:

 - For each object that receives an event there is a public operation in its associated class

 - The name of the operation is usually the name of the event.